 The public hearing was held with the support of the United Nations Development Programme (UNDP) and the Swiss Agency for Development and Cooperation (SDC) as part of the project Strengthening the Oversight Role and Transparency of the National Assembly, conducted in cooperation with the National Assembly of the Republic of Serbia.

-13.00 - the Chairman of the Committee on Health and the Family meets with the Chairperson of the Foreign Affairs Committee of the French National Assembly (National Assembly House, 13 Nikola Pasic Square, hall 2)
+13.00 - the Chairman of the Committee on Health and the Family meets with the Director of WHO Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)